-- Possible location for the business: select & find a suitable location for setting up the business.
+Select & find a suitable location for setting up the business.
 Find a rented or owned place as per the business need & size.
 Finding the location depending upon the potential market is a critical step for an entrepreneur.
 Figure out the estimate of the area required for the business, including space it would need for warehouse, godown, manufacturing area, etc., as per the nature of the business.

-- Deciding the estimated cost: make the complete list of all the tangible & non-tangible needs of the start-up along with the estimated fund required.
+Make the complete list of all the tangible & non-tangible needs of the start-up along with the estimated fund required.
 Cost of renting or purchasing the premise, cost of resources, materials, electricity, water, & employees are the fixed cost to be borne by the business irrespective of the fact whether they are a start-up or an old one.
 Decide necessary sources of a fund such as banks, financial institutions, going public by debenture issue or public issue, etc. These matters are decided to depend upon the level of control.

-- Identify investors: finally, decide and identify the potential investors for the business.
+Finally, decide and identify the potential investors for the business.
 Lenders usually analyze the capital adequacy, collateral conditions & projections to lend them money and make an investment in new ventures.
 Bank follows certain guidelines such as Risk Management Association before lending the funds for the business.